epfl-ada/ada-2024-project-nostringsadached/README.md

 (Diane) Investigated the manual identification of event-genre pairs to refine the analysis.

-(Sarah) Created a more relevant historical dataset manually with the help of a language model to overcome limitations of the original dataset and began conducting analyses and visualizations to establish a coherent narrative.
-Updated the readme file.
+(Sarah) Created a more relevant historical dataset manually with the help of a language model to overcome limitations of the original dataset and began conducting analyses and general visualizations to represent both datasets together.
+Reorganized the notebook by structuring methods into the appendix and improving transitions between sections for better flow.
+Updated the README file.